The Greenhouse Effect

 Within the first layer of the atmosphere where the flux of photons is of high intensity and the density of GHGMs is high, GHGMs will have many successful absorption encounters nearly, but not quite, balanced by emissions.

-The result of activity in the lower layer
+Summarising the result of activity in the lower layer

 This is the ‘Greenhouse Effect’.